Legal support for your divorce

 Marriage brings with it certain legal rights and obligations, such as shared property and debts.
 State law requires a court order to dissolve a marriage to ensure that couples have (1) fully disentangled the legal aspects of their relationship, and (2) made plans for co-parenting and financially supporting children under the age of 18.

-Hiring a lawyer can be immensely helpful.
-At a basic level, a lawyer can shoulder the burden of completing court paperwork and moving your dissolution of marriage through the court’s systems.
-Beyond this basic level of help, an experienced professional can help you plan and execute the significant personal and financial transitions ahead, helping you set yourself up for a better future.
-A lawyer can help you determine which decision-making process feels right to you and your soon-to-be-ex, spot potential pitfalls, and help ensure you have planned for next steps.
+Hiring the right lawyer for you is important.
+At a basic level, a lawyer can shoulder the burden of completing paperwork and moving your divorce through the court’s systems.
+A lawyer can also help you determine which decision-making process feels right to you, spot potential pitfalls, and help ensure you have planned for next steps.
 We can also recommend other professionals (such as co-parenting experts, financial planners, real estate professionals, and mental health professionals) when you may need them.

 What if I just want to hire a lawyer for advice and consultation?